-The New Age of Astrology
+Why Are Millennials So Into Astrology?

 Many people I spoke to for this piece said they had a sense that the stigma attached to astrology, while it still exists, had receded as the practice has grabbed a foothold in online culture, especially for young people.

-“Over the past two years, we’ve really seen a reframing of New Age practices, very much geared towards a Millennial and young Gen X quotient,” says Lucie Greene, the worldwide director of J. Walter Thompson’s innovation group, which tracks and predicts cultural trends.
+“Over the past two years, we’ve really seen a reframing of New Age practices, very much geared toward a Millennial and young Gen X quotient,” says Lucie Greene, the worldwide director of J. Walter Thompson’s innovation group, which tracks and predicts cultural trends.

-Callie Beusman, a senior editor at Broadly says traffic for the site’s horoscopes “has grown really exponentially.”
+Callie Beusman, a senior editor at Broadly, says traffic for the site’s horoscopes “has grown really exponentially.”
 Stella Bugbee, the president and editor-in-chief of The Cut, says a typical horoscope post on the site got 150 percent more traffic in 2017 than the year before.

 In some ways, astrology is perfectly suited for the internet age.
 There’s a low barrier to entry, and nearly endless depths to plumb if you feel like falling down a Google research hole.
 The availability of more in-depth information online has given this cultural wave of astrology a certain erudition—more jokes about Saturn returns, less “Hey baby, what’s your sign?” pickup lines.